sigboe/SteamCMD/README.md

     login anonymous

 Or you may have to log in with your username, substitute anonymous with your user name, you will be prompted to enter your password and if applicable two factor authentication key. **IMPORTANT** the password will be visible on screen while typing.
 This is sadly just how SteamCMD was made.
+Subsequent logins when you start the container will not require two factor authentication, but it is required if you create a new container from the image.

 ### **IMPORTANT** game/server install directory